Enhancing Group Fairness in Online Settings Using Oblique Decision Forests: Additional Experiments

 \textbf{Ablations with $\lambda$}.
 In this experiment, we perform ablations by varying the $\lambda$ parameter (Equation~\ref{eqn:grad}), which allows us to control the accuracy-fairness trade-off.
 In Figure~\ref{fig:lambda-ablations}, we report the accuracy and DP scores on the Adult dataset during online learning.
 We observe that increasing $\lambda$ results in lower accuracy and improved DP consistently throughout the training process.
 This shows that {\X} presents a general framework that allows the user to control accuracy-fairness trade-offs using $\lambda$.

 \textbf{Tree Ablations}.
 In this experiment, we perform ablation experiments to investigate the impact of the number of trees in the oblique forest on the accuracy-fairness trade-off.
 In Figure~\ref{fig:tree-ablation}, we report the change in average accuracy and demographic parity achieved during the online learning process in Adult dataset, when the number of trees in {\X} is increased.
-We observe a slight decrease in accuracy (Figure~\ref{fig:tree-ablation} (left)) when the number of trees is increased, which can potentially result from overfitting.
+In this experiment, we set the hyperparameter $\lambda=0.1$.
+We observe a gradual decrease in accuracy (Figure~\ref{fig:tree-ablation} (left)) when the number of trees is increased, which can potentially result from overfitting.
 In a similar trend, we observe an improvement in the demographic parity (Figure~\ref{fig:tree-ablation} (right)), which is caused by the drop in accuracy due to overfitting.
+We report the results over 5 different runs for each setting.
+The error bars in the plots illustrate the standard deviation within each of the settings.
+We observe that the standard deviation (in Accuracy and DP) gradually decreases with an increased tree count.

 \textbf{Gradient Convergence}.
 In this experiment, we investigate the convergence of fairness gradients (derived in Equation~\ref{eqn:grad}).
 We perform experiments on CivilComments dataset and report the gradient norms for all node parameters $(\W, \B)$ in Figure~\ref{fig:grad-norm} (left \& center).
 The $y$-axis in the figure is in log-scale for better visibility.
 We observe that the fairness gradients for both parameters converge over time and it is well correlated with the demographic parity of the decisions during online learning.